reportportal/docs/src/md/src/UserGuide/Post bug to Bug Tracking System.md

 11. To get to item in Report Portal for which the bug was posted, click back link 'Link to defect'.

-Sometimes it necessary to add one bug to some items via bulk operation.
+Sometimes it is necessary to add one bug to some items via bulk operation.
 To do this:

 1. Go to Step level of the launch